davidpyo/trifolium-controller/README.md

 trifolium-controller

-> Based on `rune-firmware` and the Dettlaff codebase as well as passthrough from the Stinger codebase.
+ Open source brushless firmware for foam dart blasters based on `rune-firmware` and the Dettlaff codebase as well as passthrough from the Stinger codebase.

-> Designed for the `trifolium` controller or a generic `RP2040` target with FET drive.
+ Designed for the `trifolium` controller or a generic `RP2040` target with FET drive.

 ## Features